vohi/minicoin/README.md

 # Setup

-You need to install [vagrant](vagrantup.com), and a virtual machine provider that vagrant supports, like [VirtualBox](virtualbox.org).
+You need to install [Vagrant](vagrantup.com), and a virtual machine provider that vagrant supports, like [VirtualBox](virtualbox.org).

-After cloning this repository, create a symbolic link to the `minicoin` script in a PATH directory:
+Clone this repository, and create a symbolic link to the `minicoin` script in a PATH directory, for example:

-`$ ln -s ~/qt-developer-environments/minicoin/minicoin /usr/local/bin/minicoin`
+`$ ln -s ~/minicoin/minicoin/minicoin /usr/local/bin/minicoin`

+(yes, that's three minicoin's).

-If you are on Windows, you will need a bash shell to use minicoin (f.ex the bash that comes with git), and also create a script that forwards calls to the `minicoin` script:
+If you are on a Windows host, you will need a bash shell to use minicoin (f.ex the bash that comes with git), and also create a script that forwards calls to the `minicoin` script:

-`$ echo "~/qt-developer-environments/minicoin/minicoin $@" > /bin/minicoin`
+`$ echo "~/minicoin/minicoin/minicoin $@" > /bin/minicoin`
 `$ chmod +x /bin/minicoin`

-See the **Host System Requirements** section for platform specific details.
+See the **Platform Notes and System Requirements** section for platform specific details.

 # Basic Usage

-The intended use case is to use the managed machines to build and test a local clone of Qt, and to run test cases (such as from bug reports or during package testing), on a wide range of platforms.
+The intended use case is to build and test Qt on VMs managed with minicoin, and to run test cases (such as from bug reports or during package testing), on a wide range of platforms.

-Basic machine operations are identical to regular [vagrant](vagrantup.com) workflows for multi-machine environments:
+Basic machine operations are identical to regular [Vagrant](vagrantup.com) workflows for multi-machine environments:

 To see which machines are declared and to check their status, run